Details of the scheme

 - Paradise Street.

-Three new disabled parking bays are being converted from general parking bays outside The Custom House to replace those bays that are no longer accessible.
+- Three new disabled parking bays converted from general parking bays outside The Custom House to replace those bays that are no longer accessible.
 There are 16 disabled car parking bays at the Quay Visitors Multi Storey Car Park and a further 13 disabled bays on The Quay opposite Thistle Hotel that remain accessible.

 Have your say